ndy-s/patto/README.md

 # Patto
-"*A hands-on workbook for practicing design patterns through terminal-based demos and AI exercise agents*"
+> A hands-on workbook for practicing design patterns through terminal-based demos and AI exercise agents.

 This project started out of frustration.